axelhzf/talk-react-redux-tlp2k16/slides.md

 * Inspired on flux and elm
 * Minimal api
 * Completely predictable behaviour
-* Not react specific, it's just an event and state management library
+* Not React specific, it's just an event and state management library

 --